Krispy145/pls_cli/readme.md

 ## Commands

-The command line tool can be used with `oasis` or `oasis` both will be added to path
+The command line tool can be used with `yak` or `yak` both will be added to path

 Each command follows the format: